Skip to content

 ```

-## Example with term vector optimization
+## Example: Term vector optimization

 ```json